dialog-semiconductor/BLE_SDK6_examples/DA14531_Simple_beacon_Example/Readme.md

 ## Example description

-The main purpose of this Software example is to demonstrate creating a **Non-Connectable Advertising** application example.
+The main purpose of this Software Εxample is to demonstrate creating a **Non-Connectable Advertising** application example.
 To make Non-Connectable advertising more efficient the ``flag type`` field of an advertising packet is optional (please check **Core Specification Supplement v6 by Bluetooth SIG**).
 If the ``flag type`` field is not used, it can free up to 3 bytes of space which can then be used for sending more advertising data.

 ## What is a Beacon?